 Different types of Spey casting use different weights of lines, even on the same rod.
 There’s also a lot of personal preference in which weight line goes on which rod.
 So it’s often not as simple as saying ‘Buy a 7 weight Skagit line for your 7 weight rod’.
 Lots of modern line systems – especially Skagit systems – have totally abandoned the idea of calling a line a ‘7 weight’ or an ‘8 weight’.
 Instead, they refer to the actual weight of the head, in grains (15.4 grains is 1 gram).
 It sounds more complicated than it is – it’s really just a simpler way of talking about lines, by saying how much they actually weigh.

 Yes, everyone should try double handed fly fishing, its such a great art form and in fact, it is easier than fly fishing with a single-handed rod.
 One thing we highly recommend before travelling to any of our destinations is to book a few casting lessons with a qualified casting instructor.
 These instructors can have you doing the basic casts in less than a few hours.
 Every day spent learning to Spey cast with the instructor is worth 10 days on the bank for when you actually get to go fishing you will be fishing far more effectively.

 If you fancy going on a trip but have limited or no experience in Spey casting, do not worry as we run hosted trips each year to various destinations around the world.
 Our hosts and guides on hand will be there to assist and teach you everything you need to know.

-If you are interested feel free to call me on 01603 407596, you can even join me personally on a trip.
-Alternatively, view all our Salmon fishing destinations.
+If you are interested, feel free to call me our fly fishing expert, Peter Collingsworth, on 01603 407596 or by emailing email@example.com, you can even join him personally on one of his yearly hosted trips.
+Alternatively, you can view all our Salmon fishing destinations here.